sinkillerj/ProjectE/README.md

 # Support Development
 ![](/patreon.png?raw=true)

-We accept donations via Patreon, visit the team members section to learn more.
+We accept donations via Patreon and other methods, visit the team members section to learn more.

 # Join the Conversation